mtumilowicz/java11-architecture-api-layer-workshop/README.md

             }
             ```
 ### Stateless
-* necessary state to operate the request is contained within it as a part of the URI, query-string parameters, body, or headers
+* necessary state to operate the request is contained within it as a part of the URI, query-string parameters,
+body, or headers
+* means that every HTTP request happens in complete isolation
-* Stateless allows high scalability since the server will not maintain sessions
+* allows high scalability since the server will not maintain sessions
-* Another interesting point to note is that the load balancer does not care about sessions at all in stateless systems
+    * the load balancer does not care about sessions at all in stateless systems
+* example: in order to be stateless, your shopping-cart URI should be able to
+identify a unique cart without needing to rely on any session information (`/user/1234/shopping-cart`)

 ### Cacheable
 * the request flows through a cache or a series of caches, such as local caching, proxy caching, or reverse proxy
-caching, in front of the service hosting the resource.
+caching, in front of the service hosting the resource
-* If any of them match with any criteria during the request (for example, the timestamp or client ID), the data
+* if any of them match with any criteria during the request (for example, the timestamp or client ID), the data
 is returned based on the cache layer, and if the caches cannot satisfy the request, the request goes to the server

 ### Client-server architecture
 * uniform interface separates clients from servers
-* clients are not concerned with data storage, which remains internal to each server, so that the portability of
+* clients are not concerned with data storage, which remains internal to each server
-client code is improved
+    * portability of client code is improved
-* Servers are not engaged with the user interface or user state so they can be simpler and more scalable
+* servers are not engaged with the user interface or user state so they can be simpler and more scalable
-* Servers and clients may also be replaced and developed independently, as long as the interface is not modified
+* servers and clients may also be replaced and developed independently, as long as the interface is not modified

 ### A layered system
-* client cannot ordinarily tell whether it is connected directly to the end server, or to an intermediary along the way
+* client cannot ordinarily tell whether it is connected directly to the end server, or to an intermediary
+along the way
-* Mediate servers or API Gateways may improve system scalability by enabling load-balancing and by providing shared caches.
+* mediate servers or API Gateways may improve system scalability by enabling load-balancing and by
+providing shared caches
-* Layers also enforce security policies.
+* layers also enforce security policies

 ### Code on demand (optional)
-* Servers are able to temporarily extend or customize the functionality of a client by transferring logic to it that it can execute
+* servers are able to temporarily extend or customize the functionality of a client by transferring logic to
+it that it can execute